smnorris/bcbasins/README.md

 ## Usage

-First, prepare an input point layer with a unique id.
-Take care to ensure that the points are closest to the FWA stream with which you want them to be associated - the script simply generates the watershed upstream of the closest stream.
+First, prepare an input point layer with a unique id (default is `station`).
+Take care to ensure that the points are closest to the stream with which you want them to be associated - the script simply generates the watershed upstream of the closest stream.
 Note also that the script does not consider streams with no value for `local_watershed_code`.

-Run the first script, loading data:
+Activate the virtual environment and run the first script, loading data:

     python bcbasins01_load.py <in_file> --in_layer <in_layer> --in_id <unique_id>

-Postprocess the results with the DEM:
+Deactivate the virtual environment and postprocess the results with the DEM using arcgis:

     python bcbasins02_postprocess.py

-Finally, merge outputs:
+Reactivate the virtual environment again to merge outputs:

     python bcbasins03_merge.py

 Output watersheds are the `watersheds.gpkg` file.
+Run a final cleanup by extracting just the exterior rings with this command, run from the virtualenv:

+    ogr2ogr -f GPKG watersheds.gpkg -sql "SELECT station, wscode, localcode, refine_met, ST_MakePolygon(ST_ExteriorRing(geom)) FROM watersheds_src" -dialect SQLITE watersheds.gpkg -nln watersheds

 ## Notes

-- defining very large watersheds is currently very slow and not recommended (eg Peace River, Fraser River)
+- defining very large watersheds is currently very slow and not recommended (eg Peace @ Hudson Hope, Fraser @ Richmond, Thompson @ Spences Bridge, Columbia @ Revelsoke)